 Personal Injury: premises liability and motor vehicle collisions

-Business: contract disputes, entity dissolutions, and joint-ventures dissolutions
+Business: contract disputes, business divorce, and joint-venture dissolutions

 Mediated Divorce - A smarter way to divorce.
 Often couples facing divorce desire a lower cost and lower conflict alternative to litigation, but with so much at stake they need help navigating the process.
 As an attorney-mediator I work as a neutral with both parties to help you find agreeable terms of your divorce and to document your agreements.
 This process is entirely confidential.